- The clfs.sys error is often the result of severe problems with the driver software or with your computer's hardware.

 - Press the Windows Key + S.

 - Expand the device category that needs to be updated, then right-click on it, then select Update Driver.

 Updating drivers manually can be time-consuming.
-We recommend you to use a tool that automatically updates your drivers for you.
+Instead, we recommend using a tool that automatically updates your drivers.
 Using such a tool will eliminate the possibility of downloading the wrong driver version.

-- Select the Choose a different restore point option as an alternative to the recommended restore.
+- Select Choose a different restore point option and hit Next.

 - To view the full restore list, click the Show more restore points option, select a restore point, and hit Next.

 - Click Next and Finish to roll back Windows.

-Note: System Restore is a built-in tool that can help you fix corrupted system files.
-With this utility, you can restore Windows 10 to an earlier point in time, before the error occurred.
+Note: System Restore is a built-in tool to help you fix corrupted system files.
+With this utility, you can restore Windows 10 before the error occurs.